2015 Senior Open Championship

 The 2015 Senior Open Championship was a senior major golf championship and the 29th Senior Open Championship, held on 22–25 July at Sunningdale Golf Club in Sunningdale, England.
 It was the second Senior Open Championship played at the course and the 13th Senior Open Championship played as a senior major championship.

 Marco Dawson won by one stroke over Bernhard Langer.
 It was Dawson's first senior major championship victory.

 Venue

 The 2015 event was the second Senior Open Championship played at Sunningdale Golf Club.
-It took place at the clubs Old Course, designed by The Open Championship winner Willie Park Jr. and opened in 1901.
+It took place at the club's Old Course, designed by The Open Championship winner Willie Park Jr. and opened in 1901.